Samuihasu/krdict-yomichan/README.md

 Dictionary inculdes: Words, Phrases and Grammar/Expressions

-If you see an error in conjugation or a missing word, please submit an issue in this format:
+If you see an error in conjugation or a missing verb stem, please submit an issue in this format:

 Verb: